Questions or concerns about Fall Fest may be directed to Student Activities at 781-736-5065 or email@example.com

 Visit the Rose Art Museum on campus, and enjoy the finest of modern and contemporary art!
-Rose collects more than 8,000 objects, including works by Willem de Kooning, Jasper Johns, Roy Lichtenstein, Morris Louis, James Rosenquist and Andy Warhol.
+The Rose collects more than 8,000 objects, including works by Willem de Kooning, Jasper Johns, Roy Lichtenstein, Morris Louis, James Rosenquist and Andy Warhol.

 Visit with faculty and staff at this campus wide function.
 Mix and mingle with other families and get to know who is here for the weekend!

 Bus meets at Spingold Theater Center at 3:45 p.m.

 Board bus at 10 pm; return to campus around 10:45 p.m.

 Take a break from Waltham to enjoy dinner at one of the most well-known restaurants in Boston: the Hard Rock Cafe Boston.
 After dinner, friends and families will walk over to Shear Madness and enjoy a night of an unique blend of madcap improvisation and spine-tickling mystery.
 The walk from the restaurant to the theater is approximately one mile.
 This comedy show will have you laughing until your stomach hurts!